Ketch92/cinema/README.md

 The app is developed with latest moder technologies of Java, Spring, Hibernate and RDMS.

 Before we step in, please fulfill following requirements:
-- Please, check if you have installed a Java of version 11 or later.
+- Please, check if you have installed Java of version 11 or later.

 - Copy the project and import it to your IDE.
 - Install Tomcat web server.